 On October 6, 2004, our business was acquired from Hynix.
 For accounting purposes and consistent with its reporting periods, we have used October 1, 2004 as the effective date of such acquisition since the financial results from and after October 1, 2004 accrued to our benefit.
 As a result, we have reported our operating results and financial position for all periods from and after October 1, 2004 as those of the successor company.
-The predecessor company periods and the successor company periods have different bases of accounting and are (1) therefore not comparable.
+The predecessor company periods and the successor company periods have different bases of accounting and are therefore not comparable.

 Total indebtedness is calculated as long- and short-term borrowings, including the current portion of long-term borrowings.

 EBITDA is defined as net income (loss) plus depreciation and amortization of intangible assets, interest expense, net and provision for income taxes.
 EBITDA is a key financial measure but should not be construed as an alternative to operating income, cash flows from operating activities or net income (loss), as determined in accordance with GAAP.
-EBITDA is not a (2) (3) measure defined in accordance with GAAP.
+EBITDA is not a measure defined in accordance with GAAP.
 We believe that EBITDA is a standard performance measure commonly reported and widely used by analysts and investors in our industry.
 However, the method of computation may or may not be comparable to other similarly titled measures of other companies.
+A reconciliation of net income (loss) to EBITDA is a follows: other companies.
 A reconciliation of net income (loss) to EBITDA is as follows: